tranlg99/L4_project/meetings/meeting9.md

 ### Questions

-__1. I need to define a Dataloader.
-I think it would be better to resize my training data.__

 __2. Do I use auxilary output for training?__

+__1. I need to create my custom dataset in a way so I can use Dataloader, to make it easier to work with the data.
+Any tips on this? __

 ## Plan ##